-- · Progressively reviewing and improving forms, systems and procedures from a customer's perspective.
-Conducting regular customer service Employee training progra - Conducting regular customer service improvements into all Business Plans.
-Incorporating customer service improvements into all Business Plans.
-Making the development of positive customer service attitudes part of the - change are development of pointer's strained waves animate parton and animal performance review program for all Employees.
-Including a selection orderion of a positive attitude towards customer service in future Employees' recruitment.
-Through our Employee of the Month Award, formally rewarding Employees - who continually give excellent customer service.
-Conducting regular market research to ensure we are meeting the needs of - our custor - or constructly improving access to our services by people with disabilities and people from culturally and linguistically diverse backgrounds.
-Making information available in alternative formats for people with specific - Improving access to Council information by utilising a wide range of information media including regular newsletters to residents, Welcome Pack for new residents, and electronic access to the Town's webpage via the - Ensuring all complaints are dealt with in accordance with the Council's comprehensive Complaints Management Procedures.
+- Progressively reviewing and improving forms, systems and procedures from a customer's perspective. - Conducting regular customer service Employee training programs. - Incorporating customer service improvements into all Business Plans.
+Making the development of positive customer service attitudes part of the - Making the development of positive customer service attitudes part of the annual performance review program for all Employees. - Including a selection criterion of a positive attitude towards customer service in future Employees' recruitment. - Through our Employee of the Month Award, formally rewarding Employees who continually give excellent customer service.
+Conducting regular market research to ensure we are meeting the needs of - Conducting regular market research to ensure we are meeting the needs of our customers.
+Progressively improving access to our services by people with disabilities. - and people from culturally and linguistically diverse backgrounds.

+Making information available in alternative formats for people with specific - requirements.

+Improving access to Council information by utilising a wide range of information media including regular newsletters to residents, Welcome Pack for new residents, and electronic access to the Town's webpage via the - Internet.

+Ensuring all complaints are dealt with in accordance with the Council's comprehensive Complaints Management Procedures.